Best Free Online Text Editors

 One thing I dislike about Slick Write is that the Critique and Editing features are separate.
 The critique shows you mistakes but you must switch to the Editing to remove that mistake.
 The Editing space shows no underlines, so you must find that mistake yourself.
 And then switch back to Critique to see the next mistake.
 Then switch back to editing to remove it.
 And so on.
 It’s weird and irritating.

-Update: Recently, I also learnt of another similar website https://grammark.org.
+Recently, I also learnt of another similar website https://grammark.org.
 I tried it a little and found it easy to use and useful.
-You can check it out too.
+You can check this website too.

 Which text editor I use?

 Over the years, I’ve listed up a few words that crop in too often into my text and are mostly unnecessary.
 I use MS Word to highlight all these words in my text, and then I edit them out one by one.
 Here’s my list of words to watch out for: Very, Really, But, That, Then, Than, She, Adverbs (words ending in ly), of (to reduce passive voice), not, shouldn’t, couldn’t, can’t (to reduce negative, encourages use of powerful verbs), in order to, start to, Gerunds (words ending in ing), was/were, Has, had (indicate passive voice), yeah, very, just, so, however.
 Avoid starting your sentences with There is, There are, There were.

 Don’t know how to highlight all instances of a word in MS Word?
 It’s simple.
 Open the Replace utility (Ctrl + H), type the word in ‘Find what’ and ‘Replace with’ fields.
 Click the Format button near the bottom and select Highlight.
 Then, click the Highlight button on the MS Word ribbon and select the highlight colour.
 Now on the Replace tool box, click Replace All.
 This works for me and should work for you too.